 It’s cold outside.
 All 50 states experienced freezing temperatures at the same time this past week for the first time since 1976.
 While these surprisingly low fall temperatures maybe old hat for the rest of the country, it’s a little on the cool side for those of us in Florida.
 At 20°F, Jacksonville, FL experienced the coldest temperatures on record for the month of November.
 It usually doesn’t get cold (at least Florida’s version of it) until January.
 So what does this mean for FL beekeepers?
 The last of the Spanish needle, primrose willow, and marsh marigold will be gone shortly, and queens will start slowing down brood production if they haven’t already.
 Now might be a good time to pull the fall honey crop you intend to harvest (being sure to leave some for the bees)and get ready for the cold.
-While it may not be wrapping hives in insulation, moving hives into potato sheds, or to warmer climates entirely, we in the sunshine state have our own version of dealing with winter months.
+While it may not be wrapping hives in insulation (you will find this interesting to read), moving hives into potato sheds, or to warmer climates entirely, we in the sunshine state have our own version of dealing with winter months.

 Contrary to what you might expect, Florida winters keep beekeepers busy.
 The warm temperatures keep the bees active all year long, and there will be nectar flow somewhere in the state at any given point.
 The temperature fluctuations are especially confusing when it can get to below freezing one day and be in the mid-80s the next.
 Queens will briefly stop laying and the hive will begin the wintering process just to be jerked into springtime-like conditions within a few days.
 However, just because the bees are flying doesn’t mean they are producing.
 For bees in Florida, spring starts at the beginning of December with the first bloom of red maple (see pic).
 With the need for hives to be boiling over with bees by the first of February for almond pollination in California or blueberry pollination in Florida, be sure to provide your bees with everything possible for a speedy spring buildup.